knpuniversity/oo/knpu/episode2/handling-id.md

 # Handling the Object Id

 Ships are loading dynamically, buuuuuut, I've got some bad news: we broke our app.
-Start a battle - select the Jedi Starfighter for one of these.
+Start a battle - select the Jedi Starfighter as one of the ships and engage.

 Huh, so instead of the results, we see:

     Don't forget to select some ships to battle!

-The URL has a `?error=missing_data` part. `index.php` is reading this.
-It all comes from `battle.php` and it happens if we POST here, but are missing `ship1_name` or `ship2_name`.
+Pretty sure we selected a ship...
+But the URL has a `?error=missing_data` part, `index.php` is reading this.
+It all comes from `battle.php` and it happens if we POST here, but we are missing `ship1_name` or `ship2_name`.
 In other words, if we forget to select a ship.
 But we *did* select a ship!
 Somehow, these select menus are broken.
-Check out the code: we're looping over `$ships` and using `$key` as the option
+Check out the code: we're looping over `$ships` and using `$key` as the option value:
-value:

 [[[ code('bb5a5ddcc3') ]]]